 Cost includes expenditure that is directly attributable to the acquisition of the asset.
-The cost of self-constructed assets includes the cost of materials and direct labour, any other costs directly attributable to bringing the asset to a working condition for its intended use and the costs of dismantling and removing the items and restoring the site on which they are located.
+The cost of selfconstructed assets includes the cost of materials and direct labour, any other costs directly attributable to bringing the asset to a working condition for its intended use and the costs of dismantling and removing the items and restoring the site on which they are located.
 Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.
-Borrowing costs related to the acquisition or construction of qualifying assets are recognised in profit or loss as incurred.

 Where parts of an item of plant and equipment have different useful lives, they are accounted for as separate items of plant and equipment.

 Gains and losses on disposal of an item of plant and equipment are determined by comparing the proceeds from disposal with the carrying amount of plant and equipment and are recognised net within "other income" in profit or loss.
-When revalued assets are sold, the amounts included in the revaluation reserve are transferred to retained earnings.